peppehermes/forum-login-service/README.md

 OTP code; it is provided in this response for simplicity purposes, and it is also logged in the command line.

-Finally, check the received OTP:
+Finally, check the received OTP.
+It will be valid for 5 minutes:

 ```shell
 $ curl -X 'POST' \